oidc-sweden/specifications/claim-mappings-to-other-specs.md

 <a name="oidc-sweden"></a>
 **\[OIDC.Sweden\]**
-> Attribute Specification for the Swedish OAuth2 and OpenID Connect Profiles.
+> Attribute Specification for the Swedish OpenID Connect Profile.

 <a name="openid-core"></a>
 **\[OpenID.Core\]**